sodekiranavinash/sodekiranavinash/README.md

 - 👋 Hi, I’m @kiran Avinash Sode
 - 👀 I’m interested in Challenging Projects
-- 🌱 I’m currently working as Full Stack Engineer in Genpact India Pvt Ltd.
+- 🌱 I’m currently working as Full Stack Engineer.
 - 💞️ I’m looking to contribute to open source projects based on python.
 - 📫 How to reach me just leave a message at kiranavinash.sode@gmail.com